ankush-003/learning-java/src/OOPS/README.md

 ## Polymorphism
 - Polymorphism is the ability of an object to take on many forms.

+> What can be accessed is defined by the reference variable type, and what is executed is defined by the object type.
 ## Types of Polymorphism
 ### Compile Time / Static Polymorphism
 - this type of polymorphism is achieved by function overloading or operator overloading (not in java).